Accounting of Crypto & NFTs in India Explained

 Purpose of Holding Applicable Standard Accounting Classification

-Broker or exchange operations Ind AS 2 Inventory at fair value
+Broker / Exchange Operations Ind AS 2 Inventory at Fair Value

 Accounting of Crypto & NFTs as Inventory (Ind AS 2)